Sauteed Asparagus

 Asparagus cooked in garlic and butter in a skillet.

-Step 1: Cut the bottom part of the asparagus stems, about 1-2 inches (2.5cm-5cm).
+Start by trimming the bottom part of the asparagus stems—about 1-2 inches (2.5cm-5cm).
 Heat up a skillet on medium heat and add the melted butter.
-Saute the garlic until slightly browned before adding the asparagus.
-Toss them with a spatula to combine well with the garlic.
+Toss in the garlic and cook until it’s just slightly browned, then add the asparagus.
+Give everything a good mix with a spatula to make sure the garlic and asparagus are combined well.

 Asparagus being drizzled with lemon juice.

-Step 2: Add salt and ground black pepper.
-Add a squirt or two of lemon juice, if using.
-Once the asparagus becomes tender and just cooked, remove from heat and serve immediately.
-DO NOT overcook the asparagus.
+Sprinkle in some salt and ground black pepper, then add a squirt or two of lemon juice if you like.
+Once the asparagus is tender and just cooked, take it off the heat and serve it up immediately—don’t overcook it!

 Helpful Tips for Home Cooks